pykeen/pykeen/docs/source/overview.rst

 .. image:: images/pykeen_architecture.jpg

 It has a modular architecture, and depending for which PyKEEN is used different modules will be active.
-The **Pipeline** module controls the workflow by interacting with the other modules.
-To extend PyKEEN, the **KGEModel** modules are the most relevant.
-Each **KGEModel** hast to provide a *forward* and a *predict* function that is called by the interacting modules.
+The :mod:`pykeen.utilities.pipeline` module controls the workflow by interacting with the other modules.
+To extend PyKEEN, the :mod:`pykeen.kge_models` modules are the most relevant.
+Each :mod:`pykeen.kge_models` hast to provide a *forward* and a *predict* function that is called by the interacting modules.
 For more details, please check the implemented KGE models.

 References
 ~~~~~~~~~~